obedbabington/tiny-ml-morse-decoder/README.md

 ### 1. Developing the Model 🧠

 Before we can run a Neural Network, we need to build one!
 This step is done in **Python** using Google Colab.
-We'll load a dataset of Morse code timings, build a simple NN, and train it to recognize the letters **A** through **J**.
+We'll load a dataset of collected Morse code timings, build a simple NN, and train it to recognize the letters **A** through **J**.

 **File:** `MorseAI_Workshop_Notebook.ipynb`
-**What it does:** This interactive notebook guides you through all 10 steps of the AI development process, from loading data to training the model and exporting the final weights for our C code.
+**What it does:** This interactive notebook guides you through 10 steps of the model development process, from loading data to training the model and exporting the model's parameters for our C code.

+**File:** `morse_code_data.csv`
+**What it does:** This file contains the morse code timings that will be loaded to train the model.
+A.k.a, our dataset.

 ---

 ### 2. Encoding the Morse Signals 💻